gemtools/gemtools/Readme.md

     1.6
     - Added new bundle system and detection for i3 vs core2
     - Added optional appending NH field to SAM entries
+    - Added *extra* options to mapper/splitmapper/pairalign to enable passing custom command line options to the tools.

     1.5
     - Fixed issues with gem-rna-mapper output and validation